 The entire team consists of 150 employees across 15 time zones in 17 countries.
 How does she do it?!

 If you’re looking to start a distributed finance team or to transition your existing team to a remote structure, below are Jenny’s pieces of advice on how to manage it successfully.

 1. “Everything is paperless.”

 Running a company’s finance operations remotely is a breeze, thanks to modern cloud-based tools.
 Jenny and her team use tools such as Quickbooks, Google Docs and Sheets, and file sharing through Box.
-They use Slack for one-on-one communication, and Zoom for group conversations to work through issues.
+They use Slack for one-on-one communication, and video call software like Zoom or a Zoom alternative for group conversations to work through issues.